Nine Year-End Tips to Save on Taxes

 5. Bunch your medical bills

-Americans can only deduct medical expenses on their tax returns if their bills exceed 7.5% of their adjusted gross income.3 If you find yourself close to clearing that hurdle, consider paying other medical expenses now, in order to boost your total past the 7.5% threshold.
-For example, you might prepay your January health insurance premium, make doctors’ appointments now rather than early in 2024, and buy required medical supplies and prescription drugs that qualify for the deduction.
+Americans can only deduct medical expenses on their tax returns if their bills exceed 7.5% of their adjusted gross income.3 If you find yourself close to clearing that hurdle, consider paying additional medical expenses now to boost your total past the 7.5% threshold.
+For example, you might prepay your January health insurance premium, make doctors’ appointments now rather than early in 2025 or buy required medical supplies and prescription drugs that qualify for the deduction.

 6. Harvest investment losses

 If you want to dump an investment loser, you may consider selling it and pocketing the capital loss.
-This loss can offset income that your overall portfolio has generated.
-You can use the capital loss to neutralize capital gains and up to $3,000 in ordinary income.4 If you can’t take advantage of the entire capital loss in one year, you may carry forward the balance to future years.
-Tip: Be sure it makes sense to sell a certain losing investment, and not just to claim the capital loss.
-The prospects may still be bright for that investment and it could end up being a winner.
-Consult with your Corient Wealth Advisor to determine when is an opportune time to claim a capital loss.
+This loss can offset the income that your overall portfolio has generated.
+You can use the capital loss to offset capital gains on other investments, plus up to $3,000 in ordinary income.4 If you can’t take advantage of the entire capital loss in one year, you may carry forward the balance to future years.
+Tip: Be sure it makes sense to sell the losing investment based on its merits and not just to claim the capital loss.
+The prospects may still be bright for that investment, and it could end up being a winner.
+Consult your Corient Wealth Advisor to determine the best time to trigger a capital loss.

 7. Donate appreciated investments to charity

 Now may be a great time to donate stock or other securities with long-term capital gains directly to your favorite charity.
 If you sell a profitable investment and donate the proceeds to a charitable organization, you are subject to tax on the gain.
-If you transfer the investment to a charity instead, you avoid the tax and pocket a tax deduction based on the market value of the investment on the date of the donation.5
+However, if you transfer the investment itself to a charity, you avoid the tax and pocket a tax deduction based on the market value of the investment on the date of the donation.5

 8. Capture a charitable deduction with a credit card

-When you contribute to a charity by credit card, you will receive credit for the donation based on the date of the charge, and not when you actually pay your bill.
-Consequently, you can donate via a credit card in December and capture the deduction in 2023, but pay the bill in January, thereby bringing forward your tax deduction to help lower the current year’s taxes.6
+When you contribute to a charity by credit card, you will receive credit for the donation based on the date of the charge, not when you actually pay your bill.
+If you don’t have cash on hand right now, you can donate via credit card in December and capture the deduction in 2024, but pay the bill in January, thereby bringing forward your tax deduction to help lower the current year’s taxes.6

 9. Donate your IRA distribution